AustenHsiao/AustenHsiao/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hi there 👋
 Welcome to my GitHub page.
-My name is Austen Hsiao, I am a computer science graduate student at Portland State University.
-My academic focus is on ML/AI, graduating in December 2021
+My name is Austen Hsiao, I am currently working at a software security company in a data-focused role.
+I graduated from Portland State University in December 2021 where my academic focus was on ML/AI.

 Pronouns | He, Him, His\
-Email    | AustenHsiao@gmail.com\
+Email    | AustenHsiao at gmail.com\
 LinkedIn | https://www.linkedin.com/in/austenhsiao/

 Aside from coding, I love to cook :tomato:, play basketball :basketball:, and play video games :video_game:.
 Feel free to connect with me and/or ask me about anything